feilipu/NASCOM_BASIC_4.7/README.md

  - RC2014 Classic and Plus using the __8085 CPU Module__.
  - RC2014 Classic and Plus using the __8085 CPU Module__ and the __Am9511A APU Module__.

+ - RC2014 Classic and Plus using the __Single UART Module__ or the __Dual UART Module__.

 The code is originally derived from the NASCOM implementation of Microsoft Basic 4.7, and was adapted for the [Simple Z80](http://searle.x10host.com/z80/SimpleZ80.html) by Grant Searle.
 Further adaptions here have focused on bug fixes, and functional and performance improvements.

 The key differences over previous implementations include.

  - The serial interface is configured for 115200 baud with 8n2 setting and RTS hardware handshake.
  - A serial and memory sanity self check is undertaken on startup, to ensure that I/O and RAM are available and are working.
- - ACIA 6850 interrupt driven serial I/O supporting the hardware double buffer, together with a large receive buffer of 255 bytes, to allow efficient pasting of Basic into the editor.
+ - ACIA 68B50 interrupt driven serial I/O supporting the hardware double buffer, together with a large receive buffer of 255 bytes, to allow efficient pasting of Basic into the editor.
 The receive RTS handshake shows full before the buffer is totally filled to allow run-on from the sender.
- - Interrupt driven serial transmission, with a 63 byte buffer, to ensure the CPU is not held waiting during transmission.
+ - ACIA 68B50 interrupt driven serial transmission, with a 63 byte buffer, to ensure the CPU is not held waiting during transmission.
+ - UART 16C550 interrupt driven serial I/O. Full input and output buffering with receive `/RTS` and transmit `/CTS` hardware handshaking.
+The handshake shows full 16 bytes before the buffer is totally filled, to allow run-on from the sender.
+The receive software buffer is 255 bytes and the transmit hardware buffer is 16 bytes.
  - A `RST`, `INT0`, and `NMI` RAM redirection jump table, starting in RAM at `0x8000`, enables the important RST instructions and interrupt vectors to be reconfigured by the user.
  - These ROMs provides both an Intel HEX `HLOAD` statement and software `RESET` statement.
 This allows you to easily upload Z80 (or 8085) assembly or compiled C programs, and then run them as described.
 The `HLOAD` statement automatically adjusts the upper RAM limit for Basic and enters the program origin into the `USRLOC` location.
  - Added `MEEK` and `MOKE` statements allow bulk memory to be examined in 16 byte blocks, and support continuous editing (assembly language entry) of memory.
 Addresses and values can be entered as signed decimal integers, or as hexadecimal numbers using the `&` keyword.